Dishman Hills: History and conservation

+Geology

+The granite outcroppings of the Dishman Hills were formed approximately 70 million years ago when volcanic magma pushed upward through the Earth's crust and cooled slowly below the surface, forming the granite intrusions now exposed at the surface.
+The landscape was subsequently shaped by the Missoula Floods, a series of catastrophic glacial outburst floods that occurred approximately 17,000 years ago when the ice dam holding back Glacial Lake Missoula gave way, releasing floodwaters that swept across what is now the Rathdrum Prairie and carved the rugged, potholed terrain visible today.
+Evidence from exposed weathered rock suggests the floodwaters overflowed the crest of the ridge separating the Spokane Valley from the Palouse at approximately 2,800 feet, before continuing south toward the Pacific Ocean.

+The Washington Geological Survey has featured the Dishman Hills as one of 100 notable places to experience Washington's geology on public lands, noting its distinctive combination of ancient granite and flood-sculpted terrain.

+Trails and recreation

+The area features a main loop trail of 1.5 miles in length, with additional trails connected to the main loop.
+The area has six main trailheads providing a variety of hiking opportunities to observe the region's unique wildlife, geology, and plant species.
+Camp Caro, a Spokane County park at the north end of the Dishman Hills, serves as a starting point for outdoor education classes.
+A Discover Pass is required for parking at some access points.

+Each spring, the Dishman Hills Conservancy sponsors an annual buttercup hike.
+The conservancy also offers guided hikes, philosophy walks, yoga sessions, and a Kids in the Hills program offering hands-on activities for elementary-age students.
+Volunteer opportunities include trail maintenance, planting trees, installing signage, and serving as volunteer stewards who assist the public and monitor trail conditions.

 Valley View Fire

-On Thursday, July 10, 2008 at about 3:30 PM local time, the Valley View Fire started in the Dishman Hills area.
-As of Friday morning it burned 1200 acre and destroyed 11 homes.
+On Thursday, July 10, 2008, at approximately 3:30 PM local time, the Valley View Fire started in the Dishman Hills area.
+By the following morning it had burned 1200 acre and destroyed 11 homes.
 Washington State Governor Chris Gregoire declared a state of emergency for Spokane County.
-A mandatory evacuation was ordered in the area and two shelters were set up around Spokane Valley.
+A mandatory evacuation was ordered in the area and two emergency shelters were set up around Spokane Valley.

-The fire's origin was a smoldering fire made by a resident of South Eastern Lane.
-The smoldering fire had been started days before the Dishman Hills Fire, and was left unattended inside of an old tree stump before it was re-ignited by fierce winds on the afternoon of Thursday, July 11.
-These same winds spread the fire quickly across the Dishman Hills and threatened hundreds of homes along Dishman-Mica Road.
+The fire originated from a smoldering pit fire made by a resident of South Eastern Lane.
+The smoldering fire had been started several days before and was left unattended inside an old tree stump before being re-ignited by strong winds on the afternoon of July 10.
+Those winds spread the fire rapidly across the Dishman Hills and threatened hundreds of homes along Dishman-Mica Road.
 Many homes in the Park Drive area, located between the fire's origin and the Dishman Hills Natural Area, were in the direct path of the fire.

-Among other things, some factors in the spread of the fire were the unprecedented wind speeds, and the amount of natural fuel in the Dishman Hills area.
+Contributing factors in the spread of the fire included the high wind speeds and the quantity of dry natural fuel present in the area.